Queen Paola of Belgium: Early life and family background

-Queen Paola is fluent in Italian, French, German and English.
+Queen Paola is fluent in Italian, German, French and English.
 Less fluent, and the cause of occasional criticism, is her Dutch, the mother tongue of nearly 60 percent of Belgians.

 Marriage and family

 In 1958, the Prince of Liège went to the Vatican to witness the coronation of Pope John XXIII.
 At a reception at the Belgian embassy, the Prince met Italian Donna Paola Ruffo di Calabria.
-"We were both shy, so we only talked a little.", Paola said later about their first meeting.
+"We were both shy, so we only talked a little", Paola said later about their first meeting.
 Prince Albert later proposed marriage to Paola and she accepted.
-Their engagement was announced at the Chateau of Laeken in 1959.
-The couple married at St. Goedele Cathedral in Brussels on 2 July 1959.
+Their engagement was announced at the Palace of Laeken in 1959.
+The couple married at the Cathedral of St. Michael and St. Gudula in Brussels on 2 July 1959.
 They have three children together: King Philippe (born 15 April 1960), Princess Astrid (born 5 June 1962), and Prince Laurent (born 19 October 1963).

 The couple's marriage was in trouble by the 1970s and Albert fathered a daughter by Baroness Sybille de Selys Longchamps, named Delphine.
 Despite starting divorce negotiations at the time, the couple remained married, and reconciled in the 1980s, celebrating it with a new symbolic wedding ceremony.

 Activities

-Apart from her activities in the company of King Albert II, Queen Paola devotes her time to social issues mainly in the social and cultural sphere.
+Apart from her activities in the company of King Albert II, Paola devotes her time to social issues mainly in the social and cultural sphere.

 The Queen has demonstrated interest in the contemporary Belgian arts, visiting Venetian Biennale several times.
 She has acquired works of Jan Fabre, Michael Borremans and others for the Royal collection.
 The Queen has often met with such artists as Luc Tuymans and Dirk Braeckman.

-The Queen takes a keen interest in the protection and preservation of Belgium's heritage.
+Paola takes a keen interest in the protection and preservation of Belgium's heritage.
 She makes numerous visits to cultural sites, from Beguine convents to early 19th century industrial facilities.
-Queen Paola is interested in both traditional and contemporary crafts, and takes every opportunity to encourage the exercise and teaching of craft professions.
+Paola is interested in both traditional and contemporary crafts, and takes every opportunity to encourage the exercise and teaching of craft professions.

-Queen Paola keeps abreast of contemporary art and regularly supports major exhibitions and artistic performances both in Belgium and abroad.
-On the initiative of Queen Paola, contemporary artists have had the opportunity to design and make original works within the Royal Palace of Brussels.
+Paola keeps abreast of contemporary art and regularly supports major exhibitions and artistic performances both in Belgium and abroad.
+On her initiative, contemporary artists have had the opportunity to design and make original works within the Royal Palace of Brussels.

-In 1992, Queen Paola established the Queen Paola Foundation.
+In 1992, Paola established the Queen Paola Foundation.
 The foundation focused on integration and training for young people.
 The foundation's activities are geared towards social integration, support for teachers at all levels of the education system and schools in socio-economically disadvantaged areas.

-Queen Paola is an honorary chairman of the Queen Elisabeth Music Chapel and Missing Children Europe.
+Paola is an honorary chairman of the Queen Elisabeth Music Chapel and Missing Children Europe.